Vispipuuro Recipe

 A Little Background

 Vispipuuro (also known as “whipped porridge”) has been enjoyed in Finland for generations, especially during berry season.
 Traditionally, lingonberries were used because they grow abundantly in Nordic forests and store well.
-The families would cook big batches of this pudding and then beat it to fluffiness and either eat it as a dessert or even a sweet brekky
+The families would cook big batches of this pudding and then beat it to fluffiness and either eat it as a dessert or even a sweet brekky.

 It is a still popular dish in Finland today as well as in the Nordic region with many who ate it growing up being recalled to feelings of nostalgia.